The Creative Process Stories from the Arts and Sciences

-How did celebrated works of art and breakthroughs in science come to be?
+The Creative Process: Stories from the Arts and Sciences asks how celebrated works of art and breakthroughs in science came to be.
 What was the first inkling?
 What were the steps and missteps along the way?
 How was the process experienced by the creative person as it proceeded?
 And what are the implications for the psychology of the creative process?

-Part 1: Classic Case Studies of Creative Episodes: Reflections and Extensions 1.
-How Poincare inspired psychologists: Experiences in a mathematics contest 2.
+Acknowledgments Illustration Permissions and Credits Introduction Part I: Classic Case Studies of Creative Episodes: Reflections and Extensions 1.
+How Poincaré inspired psychologists: Experiences in a mathematics contest 2.
 Darwin’s path to evolution theory: Changing frameworks and feelings 3.
-Picasso’s Guernica: The creative process in art as visual thinking Part 2: Creating as Navigating Among Different Psychological Worlds 4.
+Picasso’s Guernica: The creative process in art as visual thinking Part II: Creating as Navigating Among Different Psychological Worlds 4.
 Creating novels and short stories: The writing realm and the fiction world 5.
-Acting for the stage: How three actors created their roles Part 3: Focus on Intuition and Embodied Creating 6.
+Acting for the stage: How three actors created their roles Part III: Focus on Intuition and Embodied Creating 6.
 Music by Biscardi: Letting the hands go someplace 7.
-Sendak’s search: Finding and taming the Wild Things Part 4: Writers as Phenomenologists: Discoveries from Exploring the Inner Landscape 8.
+Sendak’s search: Finding and taming the Wild Things Part IV: Writers as Phenomenologists: Discoveries from Exploring the Inner Landscape 8.
 Tolstoy and Anna Karenina: From condemnation to understanding 9.
-Woolf’s To the Lighthouse: Revelations from streams of consciousness Part 5: Creating Collaborations in Science and Art 10.
+Woolf’s To the Lighthouse: Revelations from streams of consciousness Part V: Creating Collaborations in Science and Art 10.
 Blackburn and company: Unraveling the telomere mysteries 11.
-Carter’s nonet: Inventing and developing a new sound
+Ron Carter’s nonet: Inventing and developing a new sound Epilogue Index

 "Psychologist Charlotte Doyle has written a book about this creative process as it occurs in an amazingly wide variety of human endeavors, including mathematics, art, biological science, literature, the theater, classical music, jazz, and more.
 Some of the more familiar names are Poincaré, Woolf, Tolstoy, Darwin, Picasso, and Sendak.
 Elizabeth Blackburn’s field is microbiology, but her exploits in laboratory science will ring a bell with any laboratory scientist.
 The commonalties are striking, but so are the differences.
 To gain a richer, deeper appreciation of the creative process in its glorious human varieties, this book is indispensable." - James Allison, Professor Emeritus, Psychology, Indiana University-Bloomington